Aurelien-Gg/Cryo-pip/Code/README.md

 ```
 Plots and saves the Defocus values from ctfcorrection.log  &  Residual values from align.log

-# How to use AtoZ.m
+# How to use AtoZpip.m

 The following files
 ```